kebernet/skillz/README.md

 The Alexa Skills Kit provided by Amazon is fine, but it feels... less than modern... in the Java world.
 Skillz provides a new method for developing Alexa skills built on top of the Amazon kit, but more in the style of JAX-RS and other meta-data based frameworks.
+This makes skills easier to develop, and easier to test!

 Rather than implementing a Speechlet and configuring a servlet to handle it, you can simple annotate a class and have the invocation of your methods handled by the Skillz framework.
 For example: